 For more than half of my life, I have been in constant pain, from a degenerative disease.
 Through repeated doctors, diagnoses, and procedures I have become well-acquainted with the intimacy and delicacy of a doctor-patient relationship.
 This autobiographical material is the root of an alter-ego, a caricature of a neurotic, intellectual hero.

-The alter-ego is constructed from a series of signifiers, as a Jewish woman, raised with a cultural identity that idealizes intellect to the point of fetishization.
-This is a stylized performance of a masculine archetype (yes, I am exploring what it means to be a woman through the usage of masculinity and its historical relationship to authority) used in science fiction.
+The alter-ego is constructed from a series of signifiers, as a queer Jewish person with a chronic illness, raised with a cultural identity that idealizes intellect to the point of fetishization.
+This is a stylized performance of a masculine archetype used in science fiction.
 Inspired by both speculative fiction (e.g. Mary Shelley’s sublimation of self as the decidedly male Dr. Frankenstein) and the visceral details of medical history I play with tools until they become toys, and introduce them into installation spaces as props.